Posted on 13th of June, 2012 by Lévana

 Posted on 14th of December, 2011 by Lévana

-Irish Soda Bread is a quick bread.
+Irish Soda Bread is a quick bread, ready in a snap.
 It has all the deliciousness of yeasted breads, without yeast, kneading or rising time.
 Perfect for brunch.
-I make mine with spelt flour, my favorite flour: low gluten, high fiber, high protein, great flavor!
-Dairy please.
-No substitutions here; it won’t be nearly...
+I make my Irish soda bread with spelt flour, my favorite flour for everything: low gluten, high fiber, high protein, great flavor!...

 Posted on 2nd of November, 2011 by Lévana